LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_load_context_2.rst

 * ``singletons`` - the singleton variables of the term being compiled (``[Name1=Variable1, ...]``)

 This predicate is usually called by the :ref:`methods_term_expansion_2` and :ref:`methods_goal_expansion_2` methods.
-It can also be called from :ref:`directives_initialization_1` directives in a source file.
+It can also be called directly from :ref:`directives_initialization_1` directives in a source file.
 Note that the entity keys are only available when compiling an entity term or from an object ``initialization/1`` directive.

 .. warning::